SAP/ui5-webcomponents/docs/4-development/05-events.md

 Whether the events should be cancelable or able to bubble is configurable. by setting `cancelable` and `bubbles` in the `@event` decorator.

-- `cancelable: true` means the event can be prevented by calling the native `preventDefault()` method in the event handler.
-By default, `cancelable` is `false`, e.g. events are not preventable/cancelable.
+- `cancelable: true` means the event can be prevented by calling the native `preventDefault()` method in the event handler- by default it's `false`.

-- `bubbles: false` means the event will not bubble, while by default it's `true` as all events bubble.
+- `bubbles: true` means the event will bubble - by default it's `false`.

+Since `v2.4.0` this can be configured in the `@event` decorator:

 ```ts
 import UI5Element from "@ui5/webcomponents-base/dist/UI5Element.js";